markuskramerIgitt/LearnSalt/zmq_filtering.md

 To use zmq_filtering:

-Step 1)
+Minion step 1)

 On a minion,  create file `c:\salt\conf\minion.d\zmq_filtering.conf` with a single line of content:

     zmq_filtering: True

-Step 2)
+Minion step 2)

 Restart the salt-minion service

+Master stop 1)

-2) On the master, add line to file  /etc/salt/master.d/master.conf
+Add line to file  /etc/salt/master.d/master.conf

     zmq_filtering: True

-If a minion has not enabled zmq_filtering, but the master has, then the Salt-Master cannot contact the minion.
+The Master can reach A-minion-without-zmq_filtering only by broadcast